-(5.5) Absence & Participation in School Activities
+Absence & Participation in School Activities

-Students absent from school or from two or more class periods without prior permission from the administration will not participate in athletic or other co-curricular programs on that day.
+Students absent from school for unexcused absences, tardy or dismissal from two or more class periods without prior permission from the administration will not participate in athletic or other co-curricular programs on that day.
 Students who are dismissed early due to illness will not participate in extracurricular activities that day.
 The student's health is of paramount concern to the school.
+Any student with an unexcused absence on a Friday will not play in weekend sports.